top of page

 On June 1, 2023 Hadley graduated Kindergarten!
 What a special moment it was.
 She stood in front of an entire audience on their feet applauding.
 A true hero!

 On June 8, 2023 Hadley began presenting with an asymmetrical smile and a head tilt.
-After a strong recommendation to take her to the ER, it was revealed the original tumor that had shrunk, was now significantly larger and another tumor had grown in a different part of Hadley’s brain.
+She was immediately taken to the ER, it was revealed the original tumor that had shrunk, was now significantly larger and another tumor had grown in a different part of Hadley’s brain.
 She was put on higher steroids and anti-seizure medication.
 Her parents were told she would probably get her wings in a matter of only weeks.

 Many things happened in those weeks including visits from many family and friends, a “Father-Daughter Dance” and any food Hadley desired.
 Hadley's "Make-A-Wish" puppy even made an early arrival and was able to bond with her which was incredibly special.
 Her family shared so many hugs, kisses, cuddles and "I love yous".
 Along with many, many tears.....